notEricaZelic/M365AdminAccessReviewer/README.md

 Microsoft Docs,
 ChatGPT Pro

+If GPTs stole your code and didn't give you credit, sorry.

 License: None.
 Use at your own risk and to your hearts desire for good and not evil.